 Over the past several years, cyberattacks have made the news more and more in the United States.

-And are cyberattacks really a threat to the average American business or individual?
+But are cyberattacks really a threat to the average American business or individual?

 We researched the stats to find out, and the truth is frightening.